Ashlee Evans-Smith

-Ashlee Nicole Evans-Smith (born July 9, 1987) is an American mixed martial artist who competes in the Ultimate Fighting Championship's women's flyweight and bantamweight divisions.
+Ashlee Evans-Smith (born July 9, 1987) is an American mixed martial artist who competes in the women's flyweight and bantamweight divisions.
+She competed in the Ultimate Fighting Championship (UFC).
 She has her own podcast called Sex & Violence with Rebel Girl.

 Mixed martial arts career

 As an amateur, Ashlee Evans-Smith had a record of 5–4 and is the former Tuff-N-Uff Champion.
 Her four losses were against women with a combined amateur record of 20–1–1.
 She also has a notable victory over former UFC fighter Jessamyn Duke.

 Evans-Smith began her professional career on March 2, 2013, in the quarterfinals for the CFA Women's PGA Tournament.
 In an arduous battle, full of twists, against her former amateur rival, Tori Adams, Evans-Smith won by unanimous decision, thus avenging a past loss.

 She was then scheduled to fight Peggy Morgan in the semi-final round at CFA 11 but was removed from the card after auditioning for TUF 18.
 A recent report from The Wrestling Observer Newsletter announced that Evans-Smith was one of the 17 fighters selected for TUF 18 but at age 25, instead preferred to regain her place in the CFA tournament.

 Evans-Smith automatically advanced to the finals because Morgan was removed from the tournament.
 Then news surfaced that she would face transgender fighter Fallon Fox because Morgan's opponent, Anna Barone, could not make the weight.